 I used WordPress for years and it worked fine—its free.
-But I am really into website design and function and Showit makes my business life so much easier and better.
+But I am really into website design and function and Showit makes my business life so much easier and better (get a free month with code SAGE).
 It’s not cheap, but I’m no longer spending hours trying to code changes that I need to reflect my ever-evolving business (Showit is drag-and-drop simple).
 I made a one-time purchase of a Tonic website template (10% off with discount code SAGEFAMILY) and I edit content like I would a storefront window.
 It’s been life-changing.

 Related Side Note: Ryan of Moreno Collective has been one of my all-time favorite business investments.
 He bills himself as a Showit SEO specialist but what that really means is part technical coding google-pleasing magician and part modern design whiz.
 When you get enough in that profit margin, spend it on him (20% off with discount code SAGEFAMILY).

 6. Flodesk $209

 Flodesk is an email marketing service provider like MailChimp or ConvertKit but it’s by far my favorite thanks to its low price (you can get 50% off if you sign up through this link) and beautiful, modern, minimalist user experience and design.
 A team of women finally created an email service and I’m 100% here for it (and you should be too).

 An email service is important because email sequences are how you generate sales through funnels (freebie > email sequence > sale) and run an entire business on automation (make money while playing with your kids).

 I’ll add that Laura Belgray of Talking Shrimp was a valuable resource for me in mastering the language of copy.
 I used some of those profit funds one year for The Copy Cure with her and Marie Forleo (which was very helpful) and continued learning a ton from Laura’s emails.